Svxy/Kiddions-No-Clip/README.md

 <h2 align=center>Usage:</h2>

 > - ### Simply download the script from the releases page, put it in kiddions "scripts" folder, go into menu settings and select "Reload Scripts".
-Then go into the scripts submenu.s
+Then go into the scripts submenu.

 <br>